Don't dismiss them as 'crackpots': Who are Canada's yellow vest protesters? | CBC News

 They feel ignored and like they are being left behind, political scientist says

 This weekend in Edmonton, protesters wearing bright yellow vests will gather at the Alberta legislature.
-Just like they did last weekend, and every weekend before then for a month now.
+Just like they did last weekend, and every weekend before that for the past month.

 "No point making all those beautiful signs if nobody gets to see 'em," an organizing group said in a Facebook post about plans for Saturday's rally.
 "Looking forward to our biggest turnout yet."